jpitts/isomorphic-react-demo-ss2015/README.md

 In this case, the developer would be primarily editing files in one directory.
 When an entity component must interact with another entity, it is very clear when that line is being crossed.

 [Cross-cutting concerns](https://en.wikipedia.org/wiki/Cross-cutting_concern) might be better understood within a COP app.
-The author is not yet certain about that, but intuitively it seems so.
+The author is not yet certain about this, but intuitively it seems so.

 ## Advantages of Concern-Oriented Programming